 Gratuities

 On most cruises, you won’t be charged a gratuity for children under two.
-I would double check this.
+I would double-check this before you go.

 Even though they aren’t included, I think it’s nice to leave something – especially at dinners if your toddler makes a big mess.